Intent and incitement in the Gaza genocide: Israeli president and members of Israeli parliament

 An aerial view of the Flour Massacre captured by an Israeli drone.
 Aid trucks and Palestinian pedestrians (some dead) are visible.

 President Isaac Herzog blamed the "entire nation" of Palestine for the 7 October attack.
 He added: "It is not true, this rhetoric about civilians being not aware, not involved."
+The statement was made in response to a journalist from ITV News asking what Israel was doing to alleviate the suffering of Gazan civilians.
 Herzog later claimed that his remarks had been taken out of context, saying that he was attempting to highlight "the involvement of many residents" and that he accepted that there are innocent Palestinians in Gaza.

 Deputy Speaker of the Knesset Nissim Vaturi wrote that the government was allowing too much aid to enter Gaza and that the IDF should "burn Gaza now".
 He said that Israel's goal was "erasing the Gaza Strip from the face of the Earth."
 When asked to clarify his statements by Kol BaRama, Vaturi reiterated that Gaza and its inhabitants must be destroyed, saying: "I don't think there are any innocent people there now...
 If there is an innocent person there, we will know about them.
 Whoever stays there should be eliminated, period."
 In 2025, Vaturi called Palestinians "scoundrels" and "subhumans" and called for the adult men in Gaza to be killed.